IBK-DevOPs/DevOps_training/Git_Project/README.md

 •	Version Control System
 •	Distributed Version Control System

-Now we can tale these one by one
+Now we can take these one by one
 Control system-: This means that git is a content tracker, git can be used to content.
 In this case git is mostly used to store code.
 Version Control system-: The code stored in git keep changing as more code is added.
 Many developers can add code in parallel.
 Version control system help keeps the history of what changes.
 Distributed Version Control System-: Git has remote repository which is stored in a server and a local computer of each developer.
 This means that the code is both available on the server as well as developer’s computer